 Something falls to the metal roof above.
 Could be dropped by a bird, a tree branch, or sometimes monkeys throw stuff at us.
 A gecko runs across the screen as I gaze outside.
 I’ve always loved geckos, till they started leaving turds on our bed.
-Here I make the bed everyday.
+Here I make the bed every day.
 Not only for the geckos but it also seems to help keep the dampness out of the sheets and pillow.
 Geckos are still cute.

 A smell almost as bad as a skunk woke me up last night.
-Just a few wild boar wandering by, Wim told us later.
+Just a few wild boars wandering by, Wim told us later.
 With very little human noise the animals seem very comfortable wandering through the lawn and nearby trees.

-The BM grocery sat across the street from the station.
+The BM grocery store sat across the street from the station.
 We filled our cart with all the food we would need for a week.
-After purchasing our supplies we pushed the cart outside where we met up with a guy named Wim.
+After purchasing our supplies, we pushed the cart outside where we met up with a guy named Wim.
 He greeted us and pointed to a green 1980’s era Toyota Land Cruiser where we could put our stuff.
 He ducked into the BM to pick up some groceries of his own.

 The Land Cruiser was missing a fender.
 Ferns clung to the corner of the passenger window where the mirror used to be.
 Mud decorated the sides and was caked into the tires.
 Insulation from inside was gone, leaving behind was seemed like a metal tank.
 I grew excited about the next leg of this journey.

 Wim appeared again with a few grocery bags.
 He then stopped at a bakery for bread and the gas station to get some gas for the generator.
-The refuge runs off solar panels, however when it rains for days in a row the generator is a great backup.
+The refuge runs off solar panels, however, when it rains for days in a row the generator is a great backup.

 We headed out of town.
 Eventually taking a right onto a dirt road that went up a mountain.